sparkdotfi/spark-docs-v2/docs/pages/user-guides/earning-savings/savings-vaults.md

-# Savings Tokens
+# Savings Vaults
-This page provides an overview of the different savings tokens available on Spark Savings: sUSDS and sDAI.
-Savings tokens represent deposits in the Sky Savings Rate (SSR) and the Dai Savings Rate (DSR) offered by Sky.
-The savings tokens enable users to receive returns on their deposits while still being able to transfer, stake, lend and use them in any way they want.
+This page provides an overview of the different savings vaults available on Spark Savings: sUSDS and sDAI.
+The savings vaults tokenizes user deposits into savings tokens, which enable users to receive returns on their deposits while still being able to transfer, stake, lend and use them in any way they want.
 All the savings tokens are ERC4626 compliant, and are accumulating tokens, meaning they increase in value over time against its base asset.
 Savings token are therefore not rebasing.

 ## Savings USDS